LlorencCB/phis-docs-community/docs/community.md

 `Description`.
 Complete plain text description of the user group, preferably provided in English language.

 `Members`.
-Email of the Phis persons that will be part of the new group.
+Email of the PHIS persons that will be part of the new group.
 This field in the group creation is crucial, but can also be modified at a later time.
-Persons are selected from a predefined list of the email identifiying them in Phis.
+Persons are selected from a predefined list of the email identifiying them in PHIS.

 Note that even persons without an account (persons that are not users) can be added to the new group.

-Completing the group creation within Phis is then achieved by clicking on the <span class="btn btn-success">Create</span> button.
+Completing the group creation within PHIS is then achieved by clicking on the <span class="btn btn-success">Create</span> button.